kayak4665664/kayak4665664.github.io/graduation-project-starts-now/index.md

 ## Topic selection

-I already selected a topic before, which was proposed to me by my master tutor.
-It's about cyber security.
-I think it's quite appropriate.
-On the one hand, I can learn some knowledge about cyber security in advance, on the other hand, I can also complete my graduation project.
-This is killing two birds with one stone.
+I already had a topic before, and a tutor in the group gave me a topic on the security of the Iots.
+I think this topic is quite suitable.
+On the one hand, I can understand some knowledge of the IoTs, and on the other hand, I have completed my final project, which can be regarded as killing two birds with one stone.

 ## Meeting